Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 9. Polyester Bees

-Polyester bees are part of the Megachilidae family, meaning they make their nests from a mixture of pollen and plant resins.
+Polyester bees are part of the Megachilidae family, making their nests from pollen and plant resins.

 They are also one of the largest types of bee, growing to be about half an inch long.